TPrashantS/ChatBuddy/README.md

 * Implement a database to manage learned responses and chat history more efficiently.

-Contributing

-Contributions are welcome!
+Contributing: Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or new features.

-License

-This project is licensed under the MIT License.
+License: This project is licensed under the MIT License.